ml6team/fondant/docs/caching.md

+## What is caching?

+Fondant supports caching of pipeline executions.
+If a certain component is exactly the same and the arguments are exactly the same as in some previous execution, then its execution can be skipped and the outputs dataset the a previous component can be used.

+Caching offers the following benefits:
+1) **Reduced costs.** Skipping the execution of certain components can help avoid unnecessary costly computations.
+2) **Faster pipeline runs.** Skipping the execution of certain components results in faster pipeline runs.
+3) **Faster pipeline development.** Caching allows you develop and test your pipeline faster.
+4) **Reproducibility.** Caching allows you to reproduce the results of a pipeline run by reusing the outputs of a previous pipeline run.

+The caching feature is **enabled** by default.

+**Note:** The cached runs are tied to the base path which stores the caching key of previous component runs.
+Changing the base path will invalidate the cache of previous executed pipelines.

+## How caching works?
 When Fondant runs a pipeline, it checks to see whether an execution exists in the base path based on the cache key of each component.